Goldfish (Matisse)

-Goldfish (Les Poissons rouges) is an oil-on-canvas still life painting by French visual artist Henri Matisse.
-Painted in 1912, Goldfish was part of a series that Matisse produced between the spring and early summer of 1912.
+Goldfish (Les Poissons rouges) is a 1912 oil-on-canvas still life painting by French visual artist Henri Matisse.
+Goldfish, whose centerpiece includes four goldfish, was part of a series that Matisse produced between the spring and early summer of 1912.

 Background

 In the early 1900s, Matisse established himself as a leader of the Fauvism art movement.
-Fauvism emphasised a strong use of color and painterly qualities, as opposed to realistic representations found in Impressionist art.
+Fauvism emphasised a strong use of colour and painterly qualities, as opposed to realistic representations found in Impressionist art.

 In 1912, Matisse visited Tangier, Morocco, where he noted how the locals would be fascinated by goldfish swimming in bowls.

 Shortly after his visit to Morocco, Matisse produced a series of paintings that included Goldfish between the spring and early summer.
 Goldfish was painted in Matisse's garden conservatory at his home in Issy-les-Moulineaux.
 He moved there to escape the pressures of Paris.

 The motif of fish in aquariums was notable in his work and would become a recurring sight from in the early and mid-1910s.

-Description and composition
+Description and theme

 The 1912 Goldfish painting was unlike other Matisse works featuring goldfish, as the four goldfish themselves are the focus of the piece.
 Matisse continued the use of bright colours found in his Fauvist work on Goldfish.
 The painting features a "bright orange [that] strongly contrasts with the more subtle pinks and greens that surround the fish bowl and the blue-green background."

 A still life, the painting features "Matisse's own plants, his own garden furniture, and his own fish tank."
 Additionally, Matisse's "depiction of space" in the piece creates a tension.
 The goldfish can be seen from two different angles simultaneously: from the front, where the viewer can immediately recognise them, and from above, where they are "merely suggested by colorful brushstrokes."

-Themes and analysis

-Smarthistory wrote that Goldfish is "an illustration of some of the major themes in Matisse's painting: his use of complementary colors, his quest for an idyllic paradise, his appeal for contemplative relaxation for the viewer and his complex construction of pictorial space."
+Goldfish illustrates many common themes found in Matisse's paintings.
+The use of complementary colors, a trademark of Fauvism, is associated with many of his other works.
+Additionally, his exploration of an "idyllic paradise" and desire to invoke a "contemplative relaxation" for the viewer of the work.